• Skip to primary navigation

 How to tell if lemons have gone bad?

-• If your lemon has soft spots or is squishy to the touch- toss that bad lemon!
+• Soft to touch: If your lemon has soft spots or is squishy to the touch- toss it!

-• If you pick up your lemon and notice that it has a slimy skin or is moist to the touch, just drop that bad boy in the garbage can.
+• Slimy Skin: If you pick up your lemon and notice that it has a slimy skin or is moist to the touch, just drop that bad boy in the garbage can.

-• If you see that your lemons have lost juice and have shrunk in size, become wrinkled and shriveled or even have become super hard to the touch, they're not lemons you want to use- just get rid of them.
+• Shrunk in Size: If you see that your lemons have lost juice and have shrunk in size, become wrinkled and shriveled or even have become super hard to the touch, they're not lemons you want to use- just get rid of them.

-• Your lemons should have a nice bright yellow rind, if yours looks dingy, don't use them, just get new fresh fruit at the grocery store.
+• Loss in Color: Your lemons should have a nice bright yellow rind, if yours looks dingy, don't use them, just get new fresh fruit at the grocery store.

-• And of course, if you notice moldy lemons, don't use them either.
+• Mold Spots: If you notice moldy spots, don't use them either.

 close-up overhead of risotto in the pan garnished with lemon slices